-FS is an APA-Accredited internship site, initially accredited in 2012 for a period of 7 years.
+Forensic Services (FS) is an APA-Accredited internship site, initially accredited in 2012 for a period of 7 years.
 The program is nearing the end of the reaccreditation process.
-We completed our site visit on July 17, 2019.
 We are currently awaiting a full review and accreditation decision by the Commission on Accreditation.
 We anticipate receiving a decision on reaccreditation by mid-November 2020.

 This unique, supportive, and challenging training program offers an internship experience for students completing their doctoral degree from Clinical and Counseling Psychology Programs.
-FS is comprised of secure and non-secure inpatient psychiatric facilities.
-Patients come to the hospital on an involuntary basis, and are sometimes committed by the courts for evaluation or treatment.
+FS is comprised of secure and non-secure inpatient psychiatric units.
+Patients come to the Forensic Mental Health Program on an involuntary basis, and are sometimes committed by the courts for evaluation or treatment.
 FS also serves as a statewide treatment facility for persons found not guilty or unable to stand trial by reason of mental illness.
 The program staff highly value a collaborative and collegial training environment that seeks to train strong generalist clinicians through the provision of supportive and challenging training opportunities based in a developmentally-focused training model.

 The FS Doctoral Internship Program strives for excellence in professional training and educational experiences.
 Internship is viewed as a period of focused professional growth and skill development.
 The program provides a warm and supportive learning environment.
 Internship candidates from diverse and underrepresented communities are not only welcome, but strongly encouraged to apply.
 The program greatly values diversity and takes pride in FS Doctoral Internship in Clinical Psychology cultivating a workplace and learning environment that promotes respect and inclusion for all people.